 Department of Student Wellness and Safety

-Ethan Phillips (he/him/his), firstname.lastname@example.org
+Ethan Phillips (he/him)

-Director of the Department of Student Wellness and Safety on the Cabinet of the Richards Administration.
+Director of the Department of Student Wellness and Safety || firstname.lastname@example.org

 Assistant Directors & Coordinators

 Assistant Director of Mental Health and Counseling || email@example.com

 Nada is a senior majoring in Psychology with a minor in Philosophy, Politics, and Economics.
 As the Assistant Director of Mental Health and Counseling in the Richards Administration, Nada is currently working to create a Mental Health Hub at UNC which will allow students and faculty to have greater knowledge about the prevalence of mental illnesses and available resources.

 Tyra Rubin (she/her)

 Mental Health Awareness and Stigma Reduction Coordinator || firstname.lastname@example.org